 ACA Members Issues & Return to work plans

-Some small TA are already working and have been throughout as the office is at home!
+Some small TAs are already working and have been throughout as the office is at home!

 CTPA looking at asking staff to return and establishing timescales.

 CBA commence office working from next week as RA and RMM in place and plenty of space so all bar one (childcare issues) will return next week.
 No member F2F meetings at CBA office, all will be teleconference/online and just can’t run some breakout/tabletop exercises.